 The most important reason why you need a CRM is: you’re only human.
 Leads and contact information can get lost so easily.
 Don’t be too hard on yourself- it’s not in our power to remember everything.
 We try to solve this problem by writing the rest down on a piece of paper or our desktop or mobile devices.
 We scribble our prospect and customer information on business cards we eventually use to pick our teeth with.
 You might also run into the problem of wasting time trying to remember where the information is – time that you could be spending interacting with customers, prospecting, closing business.

-Issues like is are magnified when employees leave.
+Issues like this are magnified when employees leave.
 This is why it’s important to have one centralized place where everybody in the company logs information about business contacts, meetings, orders, customer’s issues and feedback, and anything else that can possibly come up.

 9 (Not-So-Obvious) Benefits of Adopting a CRM